IanMei/NWCapstone/README.md

 # NWCapstone

-This is the Northwestern MSIS capstone project supervised by Prof.Amul Chapla.
+This is the Northwestern MSIS capstone project supervised by Prof.Amul Chapla & TA Cesar Martinez .

 -- Contributer: Ian Mei